 Connolly started the replay, Dublin won handy, and that would appear to be that.

-Totally separate“What we do on the pitch during the year is totally separate to what we are doing here for Ireland,” says Keegan, speaking at the Ireland team announcement for the one-Test series against Australia on Saturday week, where he will also act as vice-captain with Bernard Brogan of Dublin.
+“What we do on the pitch during the year is totally separate to what we are doing here for Ireland,” says Keegan, speaking at the Ireland team announcement for the one-Test series against

 “So no, there are no problems with Diarmuid.
 We’re representing our country.
 That’s my main thing.
 I’m not apprehensive at all.
 We’re both adults at this stage.
 We both know how to deal with it.
 I was happy enough with the way the whole thing was dealt with.